Solar-pumped Radiation-balanced Laser: Conclusion

-We further identified Yb:YAG as a strong candidate for a solar-pumped radiation-balanced laser (RBL), in which anti-Stokes fluorescence compensates for heat generated during lasing, enabling intrinsically self-cooled and fully sustainable operation.
-Our calculations show that RBL conditions can be reached at a solar pump intensity of approximately \SI{28.5}{\kilo\watt\per\centi\meter\squared} within a solar spectral window from \SI{1020}{\nano\meter} to \SI{1033}{\nano\meter}, suggesting that achieving full RBL operation under solar pumping requires a large collection area.
-However, the spherical multi-pass concentrator proposed here provides an effective solution by enhancing solar photon trapping while maintaining a compact system footprint.
-Radiative heat extraction further allows increased gain-medium thickness without compromising thermal performance, while the spherical geometry promotes isotropic escape of anti-Stokes fluorescence, minimizing photon reabsorption and radiative trapping.
-Both rod and thin-disk implementations are compatible with this concept.
+We identify Yb:YAG as a promising candidate for a solar-pumped radiation-balanced lasing, in which anti-Stokes fluorescence, combined with dual-wavelength pumping, compensates for temperature variations during lasing and enables sustainable operation.
+Our calculations indicate that RBL conditions can be achieved at a solar pump intensity of approximately \SI{28.5}{\kilo\watt\per\centi\meter\squared} within a narrow spectral window from \SI{1020}{\nano\meter} to \SI{1033}{\nano\meter}.
+This requirement implies that fully radiation-balanced operation under direct solar pumping necessitates a large collection area.
+However, the spherical multi-pass concentrator proposed here provides an effective route to reach the lasing threshold even at significantly lower pump intensities (~\SI{300}{\watt\per\centi\meter\squared}) by enhancing solar photon trapping while maintaining a compact system footprint.
+In this regime, the system operates in the net cooling domain.
+Radiation-balanced operation can then be restored by introducing controlled heating of the gain medium via off-resonant pumping at \SI{941}{\nano\meter}, corresponding to a non-zero phonon transition.
+This approach enables the use of thicker gain media without compromising thermal performance.
+At the same time, the spherical geometry promotes isotropic escape of anti-Stokes fluorescence, thereby reducing photon reabsorption and radiative trapping.
+Both rod and thin-disk laser architectures are compatible with this concept.

 These results establish Yb:YAG lasers combined with sphere-concentrator multi-pass solar pumping as a promising platform for compact, scalable, and high-efficiency solar-pumped laser systems.
-Future investigations may leverage Purcell-enhanced cavity designs to achieve additional reductions in radiation-balanced laser threshold requirements.
+Future investigations may leverage Purcell-enhanced cavity designs to reduce radiation-balanced laser threshold requirements further.
 This work lays the groundwork for sustainable photonic technologies with applications in space-based power generation, remote sensing, and advanced laser energy systems.